Choosing a New Primary Care Doctor? Ask These 7 Questions First

 Understanding their philosophy reveals whether your doctor sees you as a partner or a checklist.

-7. What support do you offer beyond appointments, like wellness coaching or care coordination?
+7. What support do you offer beyond appointments, like health coaching or care coordination?

 Don’t overlook the value of what happens between appointments.
-A strong primary care relationship includes not just time in the exam room but also the tools and guidance to help you stay on track.
+A strong primary care relationship includes not just time in the exam room but also the support and coordination that help you stay on track with your health goals.

 Ask what kind of support the practice offers outside of scheduled visits.
-Can they help coordinate with specialists?
-Do they offer wellness coaching, nutrition guidance, or personalized care plans?
+Can they help coordinate care with specialists?
+Do they provide access to health coaching?
+Will someone help you navigate referrals, follow-up care, and next steps when needed?

-Ask what happens after the exam because ongoing support could be the difference between progress and stagnation.
+Ask what happens after the exam because ongoing support can make a meaningful difference in helping you stay engaged in your care.

 Choosing the Right Primary Care Physician Starts with the Right Questions